Note: this page applies to wired network access only. For wireless network access, please see our Wireless FAQ.

 Devices connected to EECS Networks must abide by the IRIS Network Policy.

 Many of the latest computer viruses and worms are constantly scanning the Internet for insecure machines.
 It is not safe to put your computer on the network until it is fully patched against all the latest threats and AntiVirus software is installed.

 Before you register your computer, gather some information.
 During the registration process, you will be asked the following:

-- For any connection, wired or wireless, we need to know the MAC address (physical hardware Ethernet address) of the network interface.
+- For any connection, we need to know the MAC address (physical hardware Ethernet address) of the network interface.

 - You will be asked for various other information such as the serial number, manufacturer, model, etc. so it is a good idea to have it nearby before you start the registration process.